Same-sex marriage in Florida: Constitutional amendment

-On November 4, 2008, voters approved Amendment 2, a constitutional amendment banning same-sex marriage and civil unions.
-A 60% approval rate was required to adopt the amendment; 62% of voters voted in favor.
+On November 4, 2008, 62% of voters approved Amendment 2, a constitutional amendment banning same-sex marriage and civil unions.
+A 60% approval rate was required to adopt the amendment.
+Monroe County was the only county to oppose the amendment.

 Get Engaged and Equal Marriage Florida, two organizations dedicated to overturning the constitutional amendment in the 2014 elections, were formed in 2013.
 However, no measure was placed on the 2014 ballot to repeal the same-sex marriage ban.
 In October 2023, Senator Basabe filed a constitutional amendment to repeal the ban.
 The measure would have required approval by voters in a referendum scheduled for November 2024, but it died without a hearing in a Senate subcommittee in February 2024.

 Lawsuits

 Several lawsuits for same-sex marriage rights were filed in federal and state courts in 2014 in the aftermath of the United States v.
 Windsor decision.
 Two courts ordered state officials to recognize a specific marriage established outside of Florida, a federal court in Brenner v.
 Scott, and a state court in Estate of Bangor.